MicrosoftDocs/PowerShell-Docs/dsc/authoringResourceMofDesigner.md

 PS C:\> New-xDscResource –Name Demo_ADUser –Property $UserName, $Ensure, $DomainCredential, $Password –Path ‘C:\Program Files\WindowsPowerShell\Modules’ –ModuleName Demo_DSCModule
 ```

-The **New-xDscResource** cmdle creates the MOF schema, a skeleton resource script, the required directory structure for your new resource, and a manifest for the module that exposes the new resource.
+The **New-xDscResource** cmdlet creates the MOF schema, a skeleton resource script, the required directory structure for your new resource, and a manifest for the module that exposes the new resource.

 The MOF schema file is at **C:\Program Files\WindowsPowerShell\Modules\Demo_DSCModule\DSCResources\Demo_ADUser\Demo_ADUser.schema.mof**, and its contents are as follows.